 Warrants to purchase shares of the Company's common stock were issued in connection with financing transactions in 2015 and 2017.
-These warrants contain net exercise provisions giving the holder the option of acquiring a number of shares having a value equal to the difference between the exercise price and the current stock price, in lieu of paying the exercise price to acquire the full number of stated shares.
-All the warrants issued in the 2017 financing either were exercised or expired in 2022.
-All of the remaining warrants which are outstanding at December 31, 2022 will terminate in 2023.
+These warrants contained net exercise provisions giving the holder the option of acquiring a number of shares having a value equal to the difference between the exercise price and the current stock price, in lieu of paying the exercise price to acquire the full number of stated shares.
+All of the remaining outstanding warrants expired in 2023.

-Common stock warrant activity for the year ended December 31, 2022 is as follows:
+Common stock warrant activity for the year ended December 31, 2023 is as follows:

 Shares Weighted - Average Exercise Price

-Outstanding at December 31, 2021 668,907 \$ 2.97

-Exercised (462,353) \$ 2.20

-Terminated (170,000) \$ 2.20

 Outstanding at December 31, 2022 36,554 \$ 16.23

+Expired (36,554) \$ 16.23

+Outstanding at December 31, 2023 \$